ethicsai/ethical-smart-grid/docs/source/adding_model.rst

 ==================

-One of the principal goals of this simulator is to be able to compare various learning algorithms (similarly to Gymnasium's environments).
+One of the principal goals of this simulator is to be able to compare various learning algorithms (similarly to PettingZoo's environments).
 This page describes how to implement another learning algorithm (i.e., *model*).

 Models interact with the :py:class:`SmartGrid <smartgrid.environment.SmartGrid>`